Michael R. Burch Bio and Curriculum Vitae

 1969: Sixth grade in Wiesbaden, Germany.
-The Burches watched Neil Armstrong set foot on the moon at a friend's house (still no TV set).
+The Burches watched Neil Armstrong set foot on the moon at a friend's house (there is still no Burch TV set).
 Burch developed his first crushes on girls: CM and MC.

 He was also falling in love with music that would later influence his poetry: Bob